manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-for-crt-testing-calibration-repair.md

 ---
 layout: post
-title:  "240p Test Suite on a Pi Zero for CRT Testing, Calibration and Repair"
+title:  "240p Test Suite on a Raspberry Pi for CRT Testing, Calibration and Repair"
 tags: CRT
 ---
 I wanted a single, portable device for all my CRT repair needs, so I used a spare raspberry pi I had to run the 240p Test Suite.
 I was unsatisfied with all the guides I found on getting composite output from a raspberry pi, they were all missing something or just no longer worked with the latest emulation distros.
-I wanted something that accurrately outputs 240p content, boots up as fast as possible, and has a simple, flexible UI.
+I wanted something that accurately outputs 240p content, boots up as fast as possible, and has a simple, flexible UI.
 After some digging, I decided to use Lakka as the distro, with some key modifications for this use case.

 Lakka is a Linux emulation distribution that directly uses RetroArch as its means of running games as well as for UI.
 There is no fancy EmulationStation-like interface to scroll around in and it has as little bloat as possible.
 In addition to those benefits, using RetroArch as the means of rendering video allows us to customize the specifics of that output for each core that we want to use.
 This was the key to getting this to work how I wanted.

-This guide will go over how to set this up on a Rapspberry Pi Zero, but it will work with most other Pis as well with the difference being where to solder the composite video wires.
+This guide will go over how to set this up on a Rapspberry Pi Zero, but it will work with most other Pis as well, with the difference being where to solder the composite video wires.
+I have notes about other Pis where needed.

 ## Step 1: Flash Lakka and Set Config